okasag/orf/orf/cran-comments.md

 ## Resubmission
-* this is the resubmission addressing the comment of Martina Schmirl
+* this is the second resubmission addressing the comment of Martina Schmirl
 * thank you for your time to review the package

 ## Changes in this Resubmission